oemof/tespy/docs/basic_tutorials/district_heating.rst

 therefore unset the desired pressure loss first.
 Then, we set the ambient temperature of the pipes (we assume the temperature of the ambient is not affected by the heat loss of the pipe).
-With the given heat loss, the :code:`kA` value can be calculated.
+With the given heat loss, the :code:`UA` value can be calculated.
 It is the area independent heat transfer coefficient.

 .. literalinclude:: /../tutorial/basics/district_heating.py